pwjazz/mwanzia/README.markdown

 The JPA plugin is framework agnostic - you provide the hook for obtaining an EntityManager from your own environment.
 The only requirement is that you use only 1 EntityManager per thread.

+For vanilla JPA2, use JPA2Plugin.

+For Hibernate on JPA1, use HibernateJPA1Plugin.

+For Hibernate on JPA2, use HibernateJPA2Plugin.

+For App Engine, using AppEngineJPAPlugin.

 The JPA plugin provides several key features: